anjanhans/portfolio/E-commerce-sales-order/README.md

 - In year 2025, Q1 showed the peak revenue performance

-- Return rated are significantly high and needs to be looked on
+- Return rates are significantly high and needs to be looked on

 - Order cancellations is moderate but needs attention